bbauska/ibm-intermediate-web-dev/README.md

 Here are the remaining steps of configuring Webpack with Angular: Now, create a new component and a root module to define the entry point of your application while configuring Webpack with Angular.
-Note that an entry point is used by Angular to bootstrap/launch the application\'s root module.
+Note that an entry point is used by Angular to bootstrap/launch the application&apos;s root module.
 Create the main index.html file, which is the initial page loaded by a browser.
 To ensure that the scripts are loaded and run by the browser, Webpack groups all of the JavaScript files together and